MicrosoftDocs/win32-pr.it-it/desktop-src/WMP/player-settings.md

 ## <a name="possible-values"></a>Valori possibili

-Questa proprietà è un oggetto Impostazioni di sola lettura.
+Questa proprietà è un oggetto Impostazioni sola lettura.

 ## <a name="requirements"></a>Requisiti